For information on the Ruapehu Fisheries please check out the information below.

 At its best the upper reaches are a delightful backcountry fishery, however, in recent years it has been severely impacted by sediment from a major slip in Erua Forest.

 This slip is now stabilising and the trout fishery is rebounding well.

-In recognition that the fishery is in a rebuilding phase, the river is currently catch and release only and no bait fishing is permitted.
+In recognition that the fishery is in a rebuilding phase, the river was catch and release only for several seasons, but from the 2021 season, the regulations have reverted to all legal methods and a two trout daily bag limit.

 The upper river provides extensive fly fishing water and is accessible from Oio Road (off SH4 just south of Owhango) and Upper Retaruke Road.

 The remaining 20km of the river down to the Whanganui junction is larger and more tannin-stained, and best suited to spinning.

 Access to the lower river is via Oio Road down to Whakahoro.

 Much of the upper river comprises open shallow gravel and boulder runs and rapids with many trout holding in the pocket water, especially over the height of summer.

 There are also some steep-sided gorge sections that create deeper pools, these are often more difficult to fish than they first appear due to swirling currents.

 Exploring the pocket water and pools with weighted nymphs under an indicator or buoyant dry fly works well.